-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Simpson, who's a cancer survivor with heart failure, woke up with a pounding heart rate that she worried could be a heart attack.

-At the hospital, she was screened for coronavirus and was soon moved to a unit for suspected cases because she had a cough, even though that is also a symptom of heart failure.
+At the hospital, she was screened for the coronavirus and was soon moved to a unit for suspected cases because she had a cough, even though that is also a symptom of heart failure.

-"When the reality hit that I was in the COVID unit, I thought, if I didn't have it before, then I probably will now," says Simpson.
+"When the reality hit that I was in the COVID unit, I thought, if I didn't have it before, then I probably will now," Simpson says.

 She spent a day there, wracked with anxiety.
 Six days later, back at home, she learned she had tested negative for the virus.

-Simpson knows the hospitals have made lots of changes since the early days of the pandemic, but the thought of calling 911 still scares her.
+Simpson knows the hospitals have made many changes since the early days of the pandemic, but the thought of calling 911 still scares her.

 In Los Angeles, Jacqueline Alikhaani, 60, has the same fear.
-She has diabetes, a rare form of heart disease, and suffered a stroke several years ago.
+She has diabetes and a rare form of heart disease, and she suffered a stroke several years ago.

-A few weeks ago she started experiencing chest pains, and she struggled with indecision.
+A few weeks ago she started experiencing chest pains.
 She says that before the pandemic, she wouldn't hesitate to go to her local ER.

 "That's just not something I feel very comfortable with right now," she says.
 "It's a tough call, tough decisions."